04 January 2021

-An alternative is to engage with companies like Eseye, who becomes a single point of contact and contract, and manage all of the above.
+An alternative is to engage with companies like us, who become a single point of contact and contract, managing all of the above.
 Combining both localisation and roaming partners, Eseye has access to over 700+ networks globally, with multiple operators covering 190 countries.

 When you have issues, and there will be some, resolutions will be quicker and more successful if you can talk directly to IoT experts who understand the device and the way it might operate on the network.
 Not all MNOs deliver this, so make sure you check and get references on customer support from existing clients with similar scale deployments to your own.

-Here at Eseye, our experienced teams provide a proactive and dedicated service delivery and management of your IoT device estate, from onboarding, to deployment and ongoing optimisation.
+Our experienced teams provide proactive and dedicated service delivery and management of your IoT device estate, from onboarding to deployment and ongoing optimisation.

 This is the essence and value of IoT: to be able to gather information from all devices and centrally view and manage them, in order to save or make money, deliver a better, personalised experience, or even make real-world change.

-There will be a budget and benefit analysis to undertake, but you have two main routes to choose from: either build in-house server and developer capacity or buy-in Cloud services and configure your project around their rules.
-Your requirement may be so unique you have no choice but to retain a developer team and to build and manage in-house hardware and analytics software.
+There will be a budget and benefit analysis to undertake, but you have two main routes to choose from: either build an in-house server and developer capacity or buy in Cloud services and configure your project around their rules.
+Your requirement may be so unique you have no choice but to retain a developer team and build and manage in-house hardware and analytics software.

 However, for most, customizable off-the-shelf storage and analytics solutions will be fit for purpose and give better value and scope to scale.
 Bear in mind that the bolt-on data analysis and security device management software that companies like AWS are developing will continue to add services; just as long as you are willing to configure by their rules, e.g. MQTT (Message Queuing Telemetry Transport).